 The coordinating role of IDON ensures that the Ministries draw up policy on the basis of one joint vision of the condition, use and further development of the North Sea area.
 The ensuing tasks for the management of the North Sea are coordinated within the IDON.
 This allows the government to fulfil its role in the sustainable shaping of the current and future use of the North Sea as a single authority.

-The following organisations work together in IDON: the Ministries of Infrastructure and Environment (Chair), Economic Affairs, Defence, Finance, Education, Culture and Science and the executive organisations of Rijkswaterstaat and the Coastguard.
+The following organisations work together in IDON: the Ministries of Infrastructure and Water Management (Chair), Economic Affairs and Climate Policy, Agriculture, Nature and Food Quality, Interior and Kingdom relations, Defence, Finance, Justice and Security, Education Culture and Science, and the executive organisations of Rijkswaterstaat and the Coastguard.

 Structural vision for spatial management on the North Sea

 The importance of IDON’s coordinating role has been increasing over the past few years.
 The North Sea has become busier year after year and will soon be used even more intensively.
 This is why the State has started managing the North Sea differently over the past few years, more on the basis of its framework vision for spatial management and the associated social interests.
 Consultation and coordination for this new approach were concentrated at management level in IDON.